 What Do Fingerling Potatoes Taste Like?

-Fingerling potatoes have a flavor that is mild, nutty and earthy, and their texture is firm and moist.
+Once roasted these potatoes have a flavor that is mild, nutty and earthy, and their texture is firm and moist.

 What Can You Substitute For Fingerling Potatoes?